 Many of these lawsuits are currently pending in various courts.
 There is no multi-district litigation in these cases so each suit is proceeding entirely on its own as of now.
 While there is no multi-district litigation for ParaGard, its competitor Mirena is facing this litigation for the connection between it and PTC.

-If you have had a ParaGard IUD inserted and have experienced any complications from the device or difficulty removing it, you should contact a Paragard IUD lawyer to discuss your legal options.
+If you have had a ParaGard IUD inserted and have experienced any complications or paragard side effects from the device or difficulty removing it, you should contact a Paragard IUD lawyer to discuss your legal options.
 The Paragard attorney can inform you as to the process for possibly receiving compensation as well as your chances of success in your case.